MadMando/ai-setup-with_docker/README.md

 # Docker AI Setup

 Run AI models using  **Ollama** and **Open-WebUI** locally using Docker!
 This repository provides a simple PowerShell script and a pre-configured Docker Compose file to make setup easy, even for non-technical users.
-Prefer to do it manually?
-We’ve got you covered for that too!
+Dont trust random scripts on the interweb, then do it manually, we’ve got you covered for that too!

 ---